Ujjwalb09/Todo-App/README.md

 ## Todo App

-This project contains a simple TODO application it has the following features -
+This project contains a simple TODO application built in MERN stack, it contains the following features -

 - Anyone can create a todo
 - Anyone can see their existing todos